 Drylok is a waterproofing paint that can be used on both interior and exterior surfaces.

-It is perfect for areas that are subject to high moisture levels, such as basements, bathrooms, and laundry rooms.
+It is perfect for areas subject to high moisture levels, such as basements, bathrooms, and laundry rooms.
 Drylok can also be used to waterproof concrete and masonry surfaces.

-Yes, you can put Drylok over existing paint as long as the surface is clean and dry.
+Yes, you can put Drylok over existing paint if the surface is clean and dry.
 If the surface is not clean or dry, the Drylok will not adhere properly and will not be effective.